dwhiffing/fury/content/aar/iof/iof5/iof5_aj/body.md

 Winchester, and the few that proceed don’t have full missile loadouts any more.
 The first pilot to reach the tanker area gapes in amazement at the large planes silhouetted against the bright horizon.
 They aren’t tankers.
-They’re Bears\!
+They’re Bears!
 Engaging as quickly as they can, my pilots manage to achieve gun and missile hits, but the Bears are extremely (some would say absurdly) tough, and many of them take multiple missile hits and keep flying.
 The majority are shot down, but some manage to